microsoft/sqlworkshops/sql2019workshop/sql2019wks/09_BigDataClusters.md

 Big Data Clusters are deployed using Kubernetes nodes, pods, and services.
 Big Data Clusters is complete built-in solution providing:

-- A **SQL Server Master Instance** with HADR built-in with Always On Availability Groups
+- A **SQL Server Master Instance** with HADR built-in using Always On Availability Groups
 - A **Compute Pool** of pods to deploy a Polybase scale-out group
 - A **Storage Pool** of pods with a deployed HDFS cluster with Spark installed.
 The SQL Server engine is deployed to provide optimized access to HDFS files.
 - A **Data Pool** of pods implementing a data mart to store cached or offline results
 - Access to **external data sources** such as Oracle, SQL Server (including Azure), MongoDB (including CosmosDB), and Teradata through Polybase.
 - Access to the **language of your choice** including T-SQL, Spark, R, Python, Scala, and Java.
 - An **Application Deploy pool** of pods to deploy your Machine Learning application or SSIS package.
+- TODO: Control Plane
+- TODO: HDFS Tiering

-Systems Imagination is a company using SQL Server 2019 Big Data Clusters to transform and effectively use machine learning.
+Balzano is a company using SQL Server 2019 Big Data Clusters to transform and effectively use machine learning.

 ![SQL 2019 BDC](./graphics/sql2019_bdc_components.png)

 You can read more SQL Server Big Data Clusters at https://docs.microsoft.com/en-us/sql/big-data-cluster/big-data-cluster-overview.

+This module provides a fundamental look and usage of SQL Server 2019 Big Data Clusters as part of the overall SQL Server 2019 product.
+Use the following workshop for a detailed look at SQL Server 2019 Big Data Clusters at https://github.com/Microsoft/sqlworkshops/tree/master/sqlserver2019bigdataclusters.

 You will cover the following topics in this Module: